MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

     </tr>
 </table>
 <br>
-The best way to ensure there are no gaps or holes in the interaction for your experience is to follow the guidance for a single model from beginning to end.<br>
+The best way to ensure there are no gaps or holes in the interaction for your experience is to follow the guidance for a single model from beginning to end.

 To speed design and development, we've included detailed information and links to images and code samples within our coverage of each model.